madthanu/alc-strace/README.md

 ### auto_test(test_case = None, begin_at = None, limit = 100)

+Consider the following crash specification:

+	load(0)
+	auto_test()

-When the crash specification entirely consists of *load(0)* and *auto_test()* calls, a 100 legal combinations (re-ordered crash points) are automatically generated, replayed, and checked.
+This specification generates a 100 legal combinations (re-ordered crash points), replays them, and checks them.
+The short checker outputs corresponding to the checked combinations are listed.
 This behavior is affected by the different parameters to the function, and the *end_at()* call.

 * If the *limit* parameter is specified, only that many legal combinations are automatically generated.
 The combinations produced in the current version, for a small limit, seem to be pretty useful (in the current version, the ones generated are the first *limit* combinations produced by a BFS search).
 To generate all possible combinations, this parameter should be set to *None*.
 * If the *test_case* parameter is specified, only the *test_case*-th combination generated is replayed.
 This is typically useful after *auto_test()* has been already used once without this parameter; in that case, only the short checker output corresponding to each configuration generated will be shown.
 If the short checker output shows that a particular combination is incorrect, the *test_case* parameter can be used to list the actual combination, and to get detailed checker output for that particular combination.
 The *test_case* parameter is an integer corresponding to the inconsistent combination (the 'x' in 'Rx').